Women in North Korea: Chollima (Flying Horse) Movement

 The Ch'ŏllima movement (Ch'ŏllima meaning "Thousand-ri horse" but translated as "Flying Horse") was a mass mobilization campaign and North Korean government initiated Chollima movement to solidify its power in the late 1950s.
 Chollima movement, which focused on women's policy, socialized North Korean women's housework thorough the help nurseries, kindergartens, laundries, and an efficient food industry.
 One member of the Women's Union said the socialization of housework in North Korea as "Children are brought up at state expense.
 If there is pressing and ironing [to be done] it goes to the laundries.
 The foodstuffs industry has been developed, so food can be bought at any time.
 So what is there left to do in the family?"

 Chollima mass mobilization campaign increased the number of female labor.
 Female labor grew with the rate of over 19 percent between 1956 and 1964, which led to 49 percent of the total labor force.
 Also between 1963 and 1989, the number of female professionals and technicians grew 10.6 times when male professionals grew only 2.5 times.
 With the goal to continue raising positive statistics, women were being encouraged more and more to work towards achieving equal, if not greater, status as men had.

 21st century

-In the 2010s, under Supreme Leader Kim Jong-un, several women have been promoted to powerful political and diplomatic positions.
+In the 2010s, under Supreme Leader Kim Jong Un, several women have been promoted to powerful political, economic and diplomatic positions.